Kotkoa/my-cv/index.md

 - Implemented multi-site (multizone) experience (SSR and SPA) as one web app for developing both websites independently with the same level of control
 - Using internationalization in the web app with i18n

 **Javascript Developer React.JS & Node.JS**
-Freelance, Tenerife, Spain - Remot
+Freelance, Tenerife, Spain - Remote
 _From Jan 2020 to Dec 2021_

 - Frontend with React/Redux
 - RESTful API's Node.js and Express
 - low-level CSS framework Tailwind

 **Account Manager of Microstocks and Analitic**
 Family business at kotkoa.com
 _From Jun 2012 to Jun 2020_

 - Maintenance of 20 stores with content updating